-The DSU Plan for non-employee directors and non-employee honorary directors adopted by the Board of Directors in May 2011 is intended to enhance the Corporation's ability to attract and retain high quality individuals to serve as members of the Board and participate in the Corporation's long-term success and to promote a greater alignment of interests between the Corporation's non-employee directors and its shareholders.
+The DSU Plan for non-employee directors adopted by the Board in May 2011, as amended, is intended to enhance the Corporation's ability to attract and retain high quality individuals to serve as members of the Board and participate in the Corporation's long-term success and to promote a greater alignment of interests between the Corporation's non-employee directors and its shareholders.
 The DSU Plan was adopted in replacement of the SAR Plan.

 The DSU Plan is administered by the Human Resources Committee.
-The DSU Plan enables the participants to receive upon termination of service as director or honorary director, a cash amount equal to the market price of a common share on the termination date for each vested DSU (the "DSU Payment").
+The DSU Plan enables the participants to receive upon termination of service as director, a cash amount equal to the market price of a common share on the termination date for each vested DSU (the "DSU Payment").
 The number of DSUs to be granted is determined on the basis of the average closing price of the common shares of the Corporation traded on the TSX, for the five trading days preceding the date of the award of the DSUs.

 An eligible director under the DSU Plan may elect annually to receive up to 50% of its annual retainer fees in DSUs.
-In addition, all non-employee directors and honorary directors will generally receive a discretionary number of DSUs that could represent up to \$15,000 on the date of their grant.
-The DSU awards will generally be made once a year, six business days following the publication by the Corporation of its financial results for the first quarter.
-The portion of DSUs granted to a director or honorary director as annual retainer fees will vest in stages over 12 months starting on August 1st of each year of grant with 1/12 of the DSUs vesting on the last day of each month.
+In addition, all non-employee directors will generally receive a discretionary number of DSUs that could represent up to \$15,000 on the date of their grant.
+The portion of DSUs granted to a director as annual retainer fees will vest in stages over 12 months starting on August 1st of each year of grant with 1/12 of the DSUs vesting on the last day of each month.